 2. Age Limit: The age limit for a toy depends on the safety factor.
 Even if your child is smarter and more physically fit for his age, you shouldn’t let him play with toys designed for older kids.

 3. Projectile Toys: This I can say from my personal experience.
 Do not let your toddler play with toys that shoot objects in the air such as darts, air guns or rocket.
 They are extremely dangerous and I don’t even need to explain why.

 4. Pointy Ends: Watch out for toys that project sharp edges.
 A small shift of attention and it can lead to fatal injuries.

 5. Size Matters: Avoid plastic toys with small parts or loose ends.
 These small bits are easily indigestible and can lead to choking hazards.

 Other factors to take into account when buying a toy for a child under age three.

 Foster Physical Activity

 Toys should not only spark your child’s imagination but also promote physical growth.
 Wheel toys such as activity walkers, tricycles, and three-wheeled scooters promote cognitive development, hand-to-eye coordination of your children.
-If you have carpeted floors, make sure to opt for a well-equipped baby walker for carpet that sports specialized wheels instead of a regular walker.

 Colorful toys are attractive and if they produce soothing music, then that’s even better.
 Child psychologists have gone on record stating that different colors, texture of toys, and sound of toys educate your child about cause and effect and encourage them to explore the surroundings.